jianyuyanyu/musicdl/docs/Quickstart.md

 In general, larger models generate better lyrics but take longer to run.

-If you want to generate lyric files automatically during music downloading, set the environment variable `ENABLE_WHISPERLRC=True`.
+Use the environment variable `ENABLE_WHISPERLRC=True` to toggle on-the-fly lyric generation for all music downloads.
 For example:

 ```bash